sparkfun/SparkFun_LoRaSerial/docs/led_states.md

 Once training is complete, the radio will reset causing all LEDS to blink.

-## LED Mode - LEDS_RSSI (4)
+## LED Mode - LEDS_RSSI

 This is the default mode.
 The RSSI LEDs will indicate the link's signal strength.
+The mode number is 4.

 The LED behavior may be changed by using the **AT-SelectLedUse** command and setting the value to one of the mode numbers described in the sections below.
 As an example, the following commands cause the LEDs to display different information about the radio's behavior.